 Whipped Chocolate Buttercream Frosting

-I have this recipe on my blog way over here, but it gets lost next to that beautiful marble cake deliciousness, so I decided to make sure this fantastic recipe got it’s turn in the spotlight.
+I have this recipe on my blog way over here, but it gets lost next to that beautiful marble cake deliciousness, so I decided to make sure this fantastic recipe got its turn in the spotlight.
+This Chocolate Buttercream is a rich, dark, chocolate version of American Buttercream.
+The ingredients are simple:

 This whipped chocolate frosting pipes so beautifully, I just had to make my Rose Cake with it!